Total Shoulder Arthroplasty: Glenoid Component

 - A study of micromovement of pegged and keeled glenoid components compared using radiostereometric analysis.

-- Three-dimensional finite element analysis of glenoid replacement prostheses: a comparison of keeled and pegged anchorage systems.
+- Three-dimensional analysis of glenoid replacement prostheses: a comparison of keeled and pegged anchorage systems.

 - Stability of Cemented in-Line Pegged Glenoid Compared with Keeled Glenoid Components in Total Shoulder Arthroplasty

 - glenoid version: